Flood Warning issued for George, Greene, Wayne by NWS - NewsBreak

 Flood Warning issued for George, Greene, Wayne by NWS

-Effective: 2021-09-05 08:56:00 CDT Expires: 2021-09-08 04:36:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-09-04 20:24:00 CDT Expires: 2021-09-09 19:00:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
 Additional information is available at www.weather.gov.
 The next statement will be issued when updates occur.
 Target Area: George; Greene; Wayne The Flood Warning continues for the following rivers in Mississippi Chickasawhay At Leakesville affecting Greene, Wayne and George Counties.
 For the Chickasawhay River...including Waynesboro, Leakesville Minor flooding is forecast.
-The Flood Warning is now in effect until early Wednesday morning The Flood Warning continues for the Chickasawhay At Leakesville. * Until early Wednesday morning. * At 8:15 AM CDT Sunday the stage was 23.7 feet. * Flood stage is 20.0 feet. * Minor flooding is occurring and minor flooding is forecast. * Forecast...The river is expected to continue a slow fall to below flood stage by early Wednesday morning. * Impact...At 20.0 feet, Flooding of lowlands will occur.
-At 22.0 feet, Flooding of lowlands continues and some roads in low lying areas become cut off by high water.alerts.weather.gov
+The Flood Warning is now in effect until Thursday evening The Flood Warning continues for the Chickasawhay At Leakesville. * Until Thursday evening. * At 7:15 PM CDT Saturday the stage was 23.9 feet. * Flood stage is 20.0 feet. * Minor flooding is occurring and minor flooding is forecast. * Forecast...The river is expected to rise to a crest of 24.0 feet late tonight.
+It will then begin to fall, falling to below flood stage by Thursday evening. * Impact...At 20.0 feet, flooding of lowlands will occur.
+At 22.0 feet, flooding of lowlands continues and some roads in low lying areas become cut off by high water.alerts.weather.gov

 Comments / 0